globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - A requirements to test traceability document where the detailed requirements are under the use cases and they link directly to the test reports.
 Traceability spreadsheets are frequently requested and can be similarly produced.
 - A requirements to design traceability document where each use case flow is mapped to a design document section.
 (This is simple if the design doc is organized by use cases so the table of contents of both documents match.)

-These are 'simple programs' because all the need to do is scan the markdown files for simple patterns and assemble the pieces into new documents.
+These are 'simple programs' because all they need to do is scan the markdown files for simple patterns and assemble the pieces into new documents.
 Frequently no program even needs to be written because there are numerous open source tools that produce other document formats or organizations from markdown documents, e.g., Pandoc to produce PDF, HTML, Word, and many other formats.

 ### Shift Requirement Details to the Automated Tests